bayesimpact/project-noah/README.md

 # Conclusion

-Our holsitic approach ensures that each point of the RFI was adequately addressed.
+Our holistic approach ensures that each requirement of the RFI was adequately addressed.
-Here we cover each point of the RFI to demonstrate our holistic response.

 | Technical Requirements                                                                                                                                                                     | Successful Completion of RFI Requirements                                                                                                                                                                                                   |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|